_______________________________________________________________________________________

 _____________________________________________________________________________________________________

 Note:This introduction has been translated into Ukrainian by Anna Matesh on her blogathttp://eustudiesweb.com/vvedennya-v-biomi/ and into the Macedonian language by Katerina Nestiva at http://sciencevobe.com/2017/07/03/voved-vo-biomi/ .
 A Russian translation of the introduction by Sandi Wolfe may be found at http://www.opensourceinitiative.net/edu/biomes.
 And the page has been translated into Finnish by Elsa Jansson (http://mysciencefeel.com/2017/07/05/johdatus-biomes/) and Hungarian by Elana Pavlet (http://sc-journal.com/bevezetes-a-biomes/).
 A Bosnian translation has been prepared by Amina Dugalic and posted at http://the-sciences.com/2017/07/13/uvod-u-biomi/.
 A Czech translation by Sophia Yuyna of StudyCrumb appears at https://studycrumb.com/translations/uvod-do-biomu.
 Irina Vasilescu has translated the page into Romanian (https://www.dontpayfull.com/page/biomasele-lumii), and Catherine Desroches from DoMyWriting has translated it into Swedish at https://www.academia.edu/40153454/Swedish_Version_-_Introduction_to_Biomes.
 A version in Slovenian has been made available by Sophi Spacilova at http://dreamicus.com/blog/biomes.html.
 A Serbian translation by Branca Fiagic can be found at https://www.lawmix.ru/blog/2017/09/04/introduction-to-biomes/.
 Deepak Khanna provides a Hindi translation at http://posturemd.com/biomes/.An Uzbek version by Sherali Niyazova can be read at http://eduworksdb.com/introduction-to-biomes/A Spanish translation by John Long appears at http://clipart-library.com/biomas.html.
 Johanne Teerink provides a translation of the tundra page into Estonian at https://www.autonvaraosatpro.fi/blogi/2018/02/26/2-10/.
 A Georgian translation by Ana Mirilashvili is available at http://lpacode.com/introduction_to_biomes.
 Borisa Kovacevic has a translation in Bulgarian at https://www.beogradselidbe.net/translations/introduction-to-biomes/.
 Milica Novak provides a Croatian version at http://pro4education.com/introduction-to-biomes/.
 Alana Kerimova presents a Kazakh translation at http://theworkscited.com/introduction-to-biomes/.
 You may read a Turkish version by Zoltan Solak at http://thesciencexperts.com/biyomlar-giris/.
 A German translation by Philipp Egger is available at https://essayhilfe.de/wissenschaft/#Introduction-to-Biomes:DE, and a Dutch translation by Arno Hazecamp can be found at http://www.highhacker.com/science#Introduction-to-Biomes:NL.
 The Bydiscountcodes Team has translated the page into Punjabi at https://www.bydiscountcodes.co.uk/translations/biomes/.
 An Italian translation volunteered by James Galea (https://theunbiasedreviews.com/translation/) is at https://translations.theunbiasedreviews.com/introduction-to-biomes/.
 Laura Himmer presents a Greek version at https://www.couponobox.com/blog/εισαγωγή-στο-biomes.
 Ashna Bhatt has a translation in Thai at http://eduindexcode.com/introduction-to-biomes/.
 Mary Walton has translated the page into Danish at http://www.a-mentor.co.uk/translation/#Introduction-to-Biomes:DK.
 A French translation by Sarah Richards, courtesy of Essay Writing Services, can be found at https://ewstranslate.com/translations/introduction-aux-biomes/.
+Another French version, by Oleksii Yovchenko, is at https://domyessay.com/blog/biomes.
 Rico Nizzo has translated the page into Arabic at https://subbed.org/biomes/.
 Alison Carmel (http://getprotected.net/guides/) has a Romanian translation available at https://www.essaymafia.co.uk/blog/biomes/.
 Lars Olden provides a Norwegian translation at http://prosciencescope.com/introduction-to-biomes/.
 A Mandarin version is available at https://refermate.com/docs/introduction_to_biomes.
 Amir Abbasov provides a translation into Azerbaijanian at https://prodocs24.com/articles/introduction-to-biomes/.
 A Polish translation by The Word Point can be found at https://gettranslate.org/wprowadzenie-do-tematyki-biomow/.
 The page is available in Indonesian courtesy of Paul Diaz at https://bordercollietalk.com/pengantar-bioma/.
 A Spanish version may be found at https://www.ibidemgroup.com/edu/biomas/.
-A translation in the Marathi language prepared by Naresh Ram may be found at https://casinohex.in/translations/introduction-to-biomes/.
+A translation in the Marathi language prepared by Naresh Ram may be found at https://casinohex.in/translations/introduction-to-biomes/

 Comments are closed.